dlip/nixconfig-starter/README.md

 nano flake.nix
 ```

-- Modify the `users.user` variable from "Jane Doe" to match the one you setup in `systems/nixos/configuration.nix`
+- Modify the `flake.nix` where it says "CHANGE ME" to the user you set up on installation
-- Do the same for users.jdoe in the nixosConfigurations
 - Press ctrl+x to exit nano and select yes to save.

 ```